 Recognizing the value of diversification to our clients, we offer a variety of outsourced investment capabilities designed to complement our proprietary capabilities.
 These outsourced capabilities include managers who have long records of success in managing growth equities, international equities, taxable high-yield bonds, hedge funds and other strategies not offered on a proprietary basis by us.
 In selecting these managers, we utilize an investment manager database for initial screening and then a dedicated staff conducts on-site due diligence.
-Potential managers are reviewed and selected by our IPSC.
+Potential managers are reviewed and selected by our IPSG.
 Our selection criteria include the following:

 - Highly Consistent Returns.
 We emphasize consistency of performance over strong performance marked by high volatility. - Tax Sensitivity.
-We seek managers with a low turnover style of management designed to achieve attractive after-tax rates of return. - Solid Operations, Technology.
+We seek managers with a low turnover style of management designed to achieve attractive after-tax rates of return. - Solid Operations and Technology.
 We require each manager to produce evidence that it has strong technology and operations capabilities as well as vigorous compliance adherence. - Alignment of Interest.
 We require evidence that the strategy's key people have significant equity in their company and are motivated to stay in place. - Willingness to Negotiate Fees.
-We require our traditional managers to accept a significant discount in their management fees because we expect to manage all aspects of the client relationship.
+We require our managers to accept a significant discount in their management fees because we expect to manage all aspects of the client relationship.
 Their only responsibility is to manage the capital entrusted to them.
 No manager has refused to offer the discounts we seek.

-For large clients with significant hedge fund exposure, we offer a hedge fund advisory service to create customized hedge fund portfolios.
-Each of our funds of funds capabilities appears below:
+For large clients with significant hedge fund exposure, we offer a hedge fund advisory service that creates customized hedge fund portfolios.
+Each of our funds of funds appears below:

-- Silvercrest Hedged Equity Fund is designed to complement and diversify long-only equity portfolios through investments with managers who employ long and short strategies; - Silvercrest Emerging Markets Fund provides international and non-dollar exposure and diversification focused on long, short, credit and other managers who invest in emerging markets; - Silvercrest Commodity Strategies Fund seeks to give investors comprehensive commodity exposure; - Silvercrest International Fund provides investors with broad coverage of international markets, spanning developed, emerging and frontier markets; - Silvercrest Small Cap Fund, L.P. provides exposure to marketable securities of small cap (market capitalization of less than \$1 billion) and micro cap (market capitalization of less than \$300 million) companies traded in the United States; and - Silvercrest Special Situations Fund is designed to outperform traditional benchmarks with less volatility.
+- Silvercrest Hedged Equity Fund is designed to complement and diversify long-only equity portfolios through investments with managers who employ long and short strategies; - Silvercrest Emerging Markets Fund provides international and non-dollar exposure and diversification focused on long, short, credit and other managers who invest in emerging markets; - Silvercrest Commodity Strategies Fund seeks to give investors comprehensive commodity exposure; - Silvercrest International Fund provides investors with broad coverage of international markets, spanning developed, emerging and frontier markets; - Silvercrest Special Situations Fund is designed to outperform traditional benchmarks with less volatility; and - Silvercrest Jefferson Fund is designed to outperform its benchmarks on a risk-adjusted basis for investors who seek to minimize risk and preserve capital.